mani2012/PathoStat/README.md

-PathoStat: PathoScope Statistical Analysis package
+PathoStat: Statistical Microbiome Analysis Toolkit
 ==================================================

 PathoStat is a R shiny package, designed for performing Statistical Microbiome Analysis on